emmajanedrews/base-template/_posts/2017-05-19-the-reality-of-house-flipping-that-you-wont-see-on-tv.md

 **In reality, 12% of all flips actually lose money and 30% make less than 20% profit**—which is just a fancy way of saying they break even.
 That's six months of headaches just to break even!

-Every investor has their own secret sauce, but here's my cost formula: Your purchase price plus 30% plus remodeling costs plus expense.
+Every investor has their own secret sauce, but here's my cost formula: Your purchase price plus 30% plus remodeling costs plus expenses.
 Expenses is a keyword as it will cost you money to sell the house, and you'll also have carrying costs.
 You'll have financing costs, too.

 For example, say you buy a $120,000 house and have $25,000 in repairs plus $25,000 in expenses.
 You'll need to sell that house for $200,000 in order to make $30,000 profit.